microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 ## Connect to AKS

-Open the Azure Cloud Shell and run the following command to connect to your AKS cluster:
+Typically, you would use the kubectl command line tool to interact with a Kubernetes cluster.
+The kubectl tool is your direct line of communication with the kube-apiserver.
+Access to the kube-apiserver is controlled by the kubeconfig file.
+The kubeconfig file contains the necessary information to authenticate and the Azure CLI for AKS has a handy command to get the kubeconfig file for your AKS cluster.

-Set up environment variables:
+Open the Azure Cloud Shell and run the following command to set up local variables.

 ```bash
 RG_NAME=<resource-group-name>